shamim0754/AlgorithmDatastructure/readme.md

 In a weighted graph, a minimum spanning tree is a spanning tree that has minimum weight than all other spanning trees of the same graph.
 In real-world situations, this weight can be measured as distance, congestion, traffic load or any arbitrary value denoted to the edges.

+ maximum spanning tree is a spanning tree with weight greater than or equal to the weight of every other spanning tree.

 ![alt text](images/spaning1.png)

 We have 6c3 = 6!/3!*(6-3)! = 6×5×4×3×2×1/(3×2×1)×(3×2×1) = 20(Show only 3 above picure).